 Portland State University.
-School of Urban Affairs.
+School of Urban Affairs

 Date of Publication

 Doctor of Philosophy (Ph.D.) in Urban Studies

 The problem of noise as a potential health hazard to urban man has been raised.
 The literature was used to establish two premises: that cities are noisy environments, and that noise-free societies have less coronary artery disease (CAD) than do industrialized sections of the world.
 These differences also hold for rural and urban areas of the United States.

 Geographical questions concerning rate differentials for CAD have been addressed by numerous disciplines.
 Subsequently, social, psychological, and physical explanations have been put forth.
 Throughout this paper the emphasis has been placed on the physical aspects of noise exposure.
 The conceptual frame utilizes noise-load, overload, stress and deformation.
 Noise was described as a force capable of eliciting a predictable physiological response from the human organism.
 Noise was further conceptualized as a by-product of technology which exerts a stressor effect upon the cardiovascular system of man.